CalderJohnson/discord-nuke-bot/README.md

 Nukes a discord server

+**Commands:**

 !clear: deletes all channels and roles

-!massban: generates a user list then attempts to ban each one !channel x: creates x channels
+!massban: generates a user list then attempts to ban each one

+!channel x: creates x channels and uses webhooks to spam ping

 !alert: spam pings (this can be stacked)

 !nuke: all of the above

-Also a cacophony of webhooks spams is included :)

 I do not condone this use of this bot to damage peoples servers!
 Educational purposes only.